Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Student loans are mounting for college and graduate students, with engineering majors being no exception.
-In fact, today, 70% of undergraduates leave school with student loans—about $37,000 on average.
-Nationally, Americans have $1.5 trillion in student debt combined.
-Given that engineering is the fourth most common major , many of those shouldering student debt are engineering students.
+In fact, for the 2020-21 school year, 54% of bachelor’s degree holders left school with student loans—with a debt level of $29,100, on average.
+Nationally, Americans have $1.6 trillion in student debt combined.
+Given that engineering is the fourth most common major, many of those shouldering student debt are engineering students.

-Since careers in engineering have some of the highest salary potential around , some students might consider taking on student loans in order to follow all the way through to a master’s degree in that area.
-Still, getting there isn’t cheap.
-In a recent study from Sallie Mae Engineering major respondents reported spending an average of $25,252 a year on graduate school, and about a third of that funded with student loans.
+Since careers in engineering can come with salaries well into the six-figures, some students might consider taking on student loans in order to follow all the way through to a master’s degree in that area.
+But getting there isn’t cheap.
+The typical engineering grad school student can expect to spend upwards of $50,000 or more for their masters degree.
 And that doesn’t include possible balances carried over from their undergrad years.
 The average student debt for engineering undergrad students varies, but when you factor in graduate school and undergraduate debt, that could mean a substantial amount of student debt.

-If you’re studying to be an engineer, you may assume there aren’t many loan assistance programs out there for you.
-But you do have options to save money on your loans, whether through student loan forgiveness, income-driven repayment plans, state programs aimed at professionals in your field, or student loan refinancing.
+If you’re studying to be an engineer, you may assume there aren’t many loan assistance programs out there for you, and it’s true that there are no federal forgiveness programs specifically for engineers.
+But you do have options to save money on your loans, whether through public service loan forgiveness, income-driven repayment plans, state programs aimed at professionals in your field, or student loan refinancing.
 Here, you can learn about some of the opportunities that exist.

 Federal Loan Repayment Options